IPFS Cluster Overview

 - DHT-routing for Cluster peers.
 DNS-multiaddresses support.

 - RESTful API exposed both on HTTP and libp2p endpoints (http tunneled on libp2p).
-HTTPs and basic authentication supported.
+HTTPs and basic authentication supported, along with full CORS support.

 - Go API client with full support of all API endpoints and modes.

-- IPFS-proxy, and HTTP endpoint allows to drop-in IPFS Cluster in place of the ipfs API.
+- IPFS-proxy, and HTTP endpoint allows to drop-in IPFS Cluster in place of the IPFS API.
 Some requests are intercepted and trigger cluster operations (like pin/add).
+IPFS API headers are mimicked automatically.

 - Runs independently from IPFS, using the go-ipfs API (usually on tcp/5001) to control the IPFS daemon.